Shorelines Arts Festival

 LOCAL ARTISTS IN THE LONG GALLERY

-This exhibition gives local and visiting artists a unique opportunity to exhibit work in the Long Gallery.
+This exhibition gives local and visiting artists a unique opportunity to exhibit and sell work in the Long Gallery.

 Shorelines Arts Festival